Adelle Waldman

-Adelle Waldman is an American novelist, columnist and blogger.
+Adelle Waldman (born 1977) is an American novelist, columnist and blogger.
 Her first novel, The Love Affairs of Nathaniel P., was published in 2013.

 Life and education

 Waldman was born in Baltimore, Maryland, in 1977.
-She has one brother, Steve Randy Waldman, who blogs about finance and economics.
+Her brother, Steve Randy Waldman, blogs about finance and economics.
 She attended a Jewish elementary school and a Quaker high school.

 Waldman graduated from Brown University in 1998.
 She later attended the Columbia University Graduate School of Journalism.

 Writing

 Early career

 Waldman worked as a reporter at the New Haven Register, located in New Haven, Connecticut; and The Plain Dealer, located in Cleveland, Ohio, and wrote a column for the website of The Wall Street Journal.
 She has written book reviews and essays for Slate, The New Republic, Vogue.com, and The New York Observer, among others.
 When her daughter was one year old, she woke up at 2:30am in order to work from 4 to 8am at a big box store.
 While writing The Love Affairs of Nathaniel P., she worked as an SAT tutor.